JasonMendoza2008/HLATypingImputationBenchmarks/README.md

 reproducibility purposes when we relied on data that could be shared for these extra tests.

 ## Data
 This repository is aimed at providing a reproducible benchmark for HLA typing imputation tools.
-The data used for this benchmark comes from Nizhny Novgorod, Russia [1] and used as an external testing set on which none of these tools were trained eliminating the risk of overtting (n = 1510).
+The data (n = 1510) used for this benchmark comes from Nizhny Novgorod, Russia [1] and used as an external testing set on which none of these tools were trained eliminating the risk of overfitting.
 The testing data consists of NGS data from 1510 individuals with high-resolution typings for loci HLA-A, -C, -B, -DRB1, -DQB1.
 The data does not contain ambiguities such as the standard non resolved ambiguities like DQB1\*02:01:01G (corresponding to either DQB1\*02:01 or DQB1\*02:02 or DQB1\*02:04 or DQB1\*02:06).